skrey/yellow-extensions/features/core/README.md

 Content file with unlisted status:

     ---
-    Title: Example page
+    Title: Unlisted page
     Status: unlisted
     ---
-    This is an example page.
+    This page is not visible in navigation and search results.

 Content file with redirection: